Corona Academy Online is focused on providing an accessible and affordable course to everyone who would like

 accurate and up–to–date information, directly from the team who make the software.

 What will you learn?

-We aim to teach you everything about Corona Renderer, such as how to use its features efficiently,
+We will teach you everything about Corona Renderer, such as how to use its features efficiently, how to avoid

 The latest features and know–how on using the newest version of Corona Renderer

 What are the DOs and DON’Ts of Corona Renderer (“Corona Commandments”)